 The decode_*_2_csv decoders perform a ‘raw’ decoding of the input data (decoding of the transmitted float messages).
 The decoded data are stored in a CSV file (one per decoder session).

 The decode_*_2_nc decoders perform the ‘full’ decoding of the input data (decoding of the transmitted float messages, processing of derived parameters, application of Argo rules).
-The decoded data are stored in NetCDF files compliant with the Argo V3.1 format.
+The decoded data are stored in NetCDF files compliant with the Argo V3.1 (or V3.2 for trajectory file) format.

 Decoder input and output files